reasonmii/reasonmii/README.md

    - Student Panel : Presented a new pricing system and got 2nd place
 - 💼 Mar.
 2016 - Dec.
 2016 : I was a digital marketing manager at Yellephant (kids app development company)
 - 💼 Feb.
 2016 - Jul.
 2016 : I did an internship at Crenovationlink and produced DMB and radio commercials (client : ohmycompany - crowd funcing site)
-- 🌱 Mar.
-2013 - Feb.
-2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university
-  - Aug.
-2015 - Dec.
-2015 : I was an exchange student, majoring in Informatics at the University of Washington
-    - Got a full scholarship and living stipend as the first and only student to be selected from SKKU
-    - I did a library assistant : digitized Korean newspaper from 1980s to 1990s in accordance with east asia library's guideline

 <!--
 **reasonmii/reasonmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.